Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Krovenko.md

 **Action:** N/A

-This power is always in effect, and allows the Krovenko to add their dots in Phlebotomise to their Blood Potency for determining at what distance they can smell blood.
+This power is always in effect, and allows the Krovenko to add their dots in Phlebotomy to their Blood Potency for determining at what distance they can smell blood.
 It does not affect their ability to see spilt blood.

 They also gain a rough idea of how badly wounded a mortal is, from the smell of how much blood is leaking out (a rough idea of how many health boxes are marked with lethal or aggravated damage).